dmnjohns/rackspace-docs-sandbox/NOTES.md

 even keep RST side-by-side with Asciidoctor files until we have fully migrated.
 To publish, we would have the Docker container run `sphinx-versioning push` to push generated html output to the gh-pages branch.
+Alternatively, we could continue to use our publishing task, and even simplify it a bit.
+Taking that approach would keep the work done by Docker pretty simple, append allow us to separate building and publishing (which would allow us to place each where it is most appropriate in our Gradle flow).
 Note that SSH keys should be available to be able to push to origin.
 These, too, can be mounted to Docker.